idle-meerkat/sdevwiki-fork/Network-Address-Translation-(NAT).md

 To make NAT one-to-one mapping, you must configure one rule for private-to-public direction, and another rule for public-to-private direction.
 For more information on `tc-nat` action, see the official man page at [[https://man7.org/linux/man-pages/man8/tc-nat.8.html]].

 # Basic example
 Create static one-to-one mapping from private (sw1p2) to public (sw1p1) subnet for all TCP traffic.
 The IP 192.168.0.0/24 is the private subnet.
-The setup is described below:
+The following figure shows Static NAT Setup:

 ![Static NAT Setup](images/static_nat_setup.png)